itayishr/Web_Crawler/README.md

 This project implements a web crawler API with two endpoints using FastAPI, RabbitMQ, and Celery.
 The API allows users to submit a crawl request, which returns a unique crawl ID, and check the status of a crawl request using the crawl ID.

-Please refer to https://itayishr.atlassian.net/l/cp/UVn02psk for further explanation about my thought process.
+Please refer to my [Confluence page](https://itayishr.atlassian.net/l/cp/UVn02psk) for further explanation about my thought process.

 ## Technologies Used